Create a handmade Children’s Calendar with the Crafting Cheerfully free calendar printables!

 This DIY Children’s Calendar is a fun DIY and a great way to start each day with your little ones!
 I created this calendar when my son was just a toddler and I have enjoyed using it with both of my kids.
 It has been an excellent way for my kids to learn their days of the week, months, and the weather, and it has also given them a chance to be a part of planning our day.

 Since creating the calendar I have continued to add on to it and some of the pieces have evolved as I learned what worked best with my kids and what you have asked for!
 I use this post as a central hub for all of the parts of the calendar.
 Any updates I have made will still work with previous versions of this calendar!
-I am continuing to add new calendar pages for each year – the 2019 ones will be coming soon!
+I am continuing to add new calendar pages for each year – the 2020 calendar pages are now available.

 One of the best things about this children’s calendar is you can customize it to work for you and your kids.
 I chose to make my calendar magnetic by adhering the printables to magnetic sheets of paper found at my local craft store.
 This has worked really well for us and is a great option!
 Depending on how old your children are, you may want to avoid magnets.
-This calendar can work well using velcro dots, clips, or you can laminate the printables and use regular tape!
+This calendar can work well using velcro dots, sticky clips, or you can laminate the printables and use regular tape!

 *Links to supplies I used are at the end of the post :)